This post may contain affiliate links.

 It’s true.
 We are great at budget travel – without a budget.
 People ask about our travel budget, what it is and how we afford to travel as often and as long as we do.
-It still surprises me that anyone should care about our finances, but I guess that’s the world we’re in because of the blog and because we’ve been on this round the world trip for 4 years.
+It still surprises me that anyone should care about our finances, but I guess that’s the world we’re in because of the blog and because we’ve been on this round-the-world trip for 4 years.
 We want to help people live their dreams, sharing how we manage financially and how we budget has to be part of that.
-We do not set a budget for travel, we never have and never will, let me explain why.
+We do not set a budget for travel, we never have and never will, let me explain why average gap year travel costs vary enormously and ours is very low despite not budgeting.

 We’ve travelled around the world on what seems very little money, while still owning a house in Australia and almost buying another in Romania.
 It’s pretty unusual.
 So here I’ll explain how our travel budget works, or how it doesn’t.